awsdocs/amazon-redshift-management-guide/doc_source/manage-event-notifications-console.md

 1. To save your changes, choose **Modify**\.
 To delete your changes without modifying the subscription, choose **Cancel**\.
 To return to the subscription settings, choose **Previous**\.

-### Adding a Source Identifier to an Amazon Redshift Event Notification Subscription<a name="addsource-event-notifications"></a>
+### Adding a source identifier to an Amazon Redshift event notification subscription<a name="addsource-event-notifications"></a>

 You can add a source identifier \(the Amazon Redshift source generating the event\) to an existing subscription\.

 **To add a source identifier to an Amazon Redshift event notification subscription**

 1. You can easily add or remove source identifiers using the Amazon Redshift console by selecting or deselecting them when modifying a subscription\.
-For more information, see [Modifying an Amazon Redshift Event Notification Subscription](#modify-event-notifications)\.
+For more information, see [Modifying an Amazon Redshift event notification subscription](#modify-event-notifications)\.

 1. To save your changes, choose **Modify**\.
 To delete your changes without modifying the subscription, choose **Cancel**\.
 To return to the subscription settings, choose **Previous**\.

-### Removing a Source Identifier from an Amazon Redshift Event Notification Subscription<a name="removesource-event-notifications"></a>
+### Removing a source identifier from an Amazon Redshift event notification subscription<a name="removesource-event-notifications"></a>

 You can remove a source identifier \(the Amazon Redshift source generating the event\) from a subscription if you no longer want to be notified of events for that source\.

 **To remove a source identifier from an Amazon Redshift event notification subscription**
 + You can easily add or remove source identifiers using the Amazon Redshift console by selecting or deselecting them when modifying a subscription\.
-For more information, see [Modifying an Amazon Redshift Event Notification Subscription](#modify-event-notifications)\.
+For more information, see [Modifying an Amazon Redshift event notification subscription](#modify-event-notifications)\.

-### Deleting an Amazon Redshift Event Notification Subscription<a name="delete-event-notifications"></a>
+### Deleting an Amazon Redshift event notification subscription<a name="delete-event-notifications"></a>

 You can delete a subscription when you no longer need it\.
 All subscribers to the topic will no longer receive event notifications specified by the subscription\.